fishcus/KAP-manual/en/troubleshooting/service_status.en.md

 ## Service Status Detection

-Since KAP v2.5.6, service status will be detected every 15 minutes.
+Since Kyligence Enterprise v2.5.6, service status will be detected every 15 minutes.
 As shown in the following picture, ADMIN users can view the service status and related information visually on the kAP WEB UI, and diagnose environment problem conveniently.

 Services status turns green for being good, yellow for warnings and red for error.
 More detailed information can be viewed by hovering above the specific detection item.